 |Need for retainers after treatment is completed||Yes!||Yes!|

 |Cost||Higher cost (due to lab fees)||More economical|

-The total treatment time for Invisalign or traditional braces is the SAME
+The total treatment time for Invisalign or traditional braces is the same

-However, I always mentally prep my Invisalign patients that they may not see their teeth straightening out so quickly in the beginning.
+However, I always mentally prepare my Invisalign patients that they may not see their teeth straightening out so quickly in the beginning.
 Space needs to be created first before the teeth can be aligned, and this takes time.